 I do have a little secret to confess.
 I didn’t cook yesterday.
 Grandma isn’t well enough to man the kitchen this year and I knew that I couldn’t manage it while juggling a toddler and baby.
 Not gonna happen.
 So when Dickey’s Barbecue Pit called and asked if they could make holidays easier by providing a holiday meal for the Day family, we were ALL over that.

-Nate and I swung by Dickey’s and picked up a ham, turkey, rolls, trays of cornbread dressing, green beans with bacon, baked potato casserole and gravy.
+Nate and I picked up a ham, turkey, rolls, trays of cornbread dressing, green beans with bacon, baked potato casserole and gravy.
 A little over $100 includes everything needed to feed a hungry family of 12.
 We got twice that, and everybody has leftovers for weeks.

 All that I had to do was pop it all in the oven to heat and serve!
 The rest of the family whipped up some of their traditional favorites as well.
 Mom’s mandarin orange salad is to die for and she made a ton of gluten-free goodies, Lindsey’s homemade pumpkin pie and whipped cream is a must-have, and Doug even surprised us by cooking up a MASSIVE turkey of his own to serve as the centerpiece of our festivities.
-Potluck-style Thanksgiving takes the pressure off of one person, but it put all our minds at ease knowing that the essentials were taken care of by Dickey’s.
+Potluck-style Thanksgiving takes the pressure off of one person.

 Make Holidays Easier On Your Family

 - Be Realistic.
 Going into this season, I knew that I couldn’t handle a whole lot of complicated DIY festivities.
 There’s grace in acknowledging your own capacity.